Random Tips for Attending a 2012 Presidential Campaign Rally

 How Do I Know When President Obama or Mitt Romney Will be Visiting My Town?

 One of the most frustrating things during the 2008 presidential race was finding out when either Obama or McCain were visiting the area.
 I was willing to travel up to four hours yet in some cases, I wouldn’t learn about an event until either late the day prior or the next day.
 Social media accounts for each of the candidates didn’t include information about rallies.
 What was the deal?

 Perhaps this is done for security purposes but for someone interested in hearing and possibly meeting the candidates, this wasn’t enough time to rearrange my work schedule.

 That was four years ago.
 Today, it seems as though the Democratic and Republican parties understand the advancements and importance of technology and social media (see the end of this post).
-Visit the websites of each candidate (President Obama and Mitt Romney) and sign up to receive notifications of upcoming rallies.
+Visit the websites of each candidate ( opens in a new windowPresident Obama and opens in a new windowMitt Romney) and sign up to receive notifications of upcoming rallies.

 Yeah, you’ll probably be flooded with campaign donation requests in the form of invites to celebrity-hosted dinners or a day with the candidate, but that’s easily fixed with the push of the delete button.

 I Know When There Will Be a Presidential Campaign Rally, Now What?